aviadarn/home-assignments/README.md

-# MongoDB User Analysis & RAG Agent
+# User Analysis & RAG Agent

 This project demonstrates a full data pipeline and intelligent agent system using **MongoDB**, **Docker**, **Sentence Transformers**, and **Ollama (LLM)**.